Porky's II: The Next Day: Production

 Greynolds Park in North Miami Beach, Florida stood in for the Everglades and a plant nursery on Old Cutler Road was turned into a cemetery for the graveyard scenes.

-Cowriter Swaybill later said "It took us about six weeks to write the sequel.
+Cowriter Roger Swaybill later said "It took us about six weeks to write the sequel.
 And it was before the cameras by June.
 The result was far less spontaneous.
 The kids just wanted us to be down and dirty."

-Home Media
+Home media

 Porky's II: The Next Day was released on DVD on May 22, 2007, alongside Porky's and Porky's Revenge, in a DVD box set called The Porky's Ultimate Collection.

 Kino Lorber released Porky's II: The Next Day, along with Porky's Revenge, as a double feature Blu-Ray on December 13, 2016.
 The theatrical trailer for the film is the only bonus material on the disc.

 Reception

 Box office

 The film's gross receipts were considerably lower than the first Porky's film.
 While Porky's grossed $105 million in the North American market, Porky's II: The Next Day took in $33,759,266.